rodneymawero/Kikoromeo-App/README.md

 -1.
 Predict whether a patient is hypothyroid or not,

 -2.
-Detemine the type of hypothyrodism based on clinical data.
+Detemine the type of hypothyroidism based on clinical data.

 -3.
 Deploy an app that will not only display the class, but the prediction probabilities for the given class.